 Progressing this important work continues to be challenging in the present circumstances.
+Actions to Improve Performance

 A city-wide permanence forum has been established to bring a focus to this work and the locality permanence forums have now been re-established.
 A full audit of all the children under 5 has been undertaken and the work required to progress their care plans has been quantified.